bcnmy/abstract-docs/docs/pages/tutorials/smart-sessions.md

 A bot signer is allowed to:
 - Execute 20 transactions
 - Execute between 8AM - 8PM on Weekdays
+- Call only AAVE Contracts
-- Call only Uniswap and AAVE Contracts
+- Call only `supply` and `withdraw` functions on the AAVE Contracts
 - Can spend maximum of 5000 USDC
 :::